 Have you ever looked at an unidentifiable item and wondered, what’s this doohickey?
 The official doohicKey brings many doohickeys into one.
 You can measure, cut, tighten hardware, and open bottles, all with one tool.

 I can think of several occasions where I knew exactly what item I needed, but just didn’t have it.
 You’ve probably been in similar situations, as have your customers.
 The doohicKey is a multi-functional tool for on-the-spot action.
 It’s made of stainless steel, so it’s sure to last.
-And it can be engraved with your logo, so you’ll stay top of mind with your audience.
+You’ll stay top of mind with your audience when you engrave the doohicKey with your logo.
 They’ll be prepared for anything!

 Now you can give your company some extra personality with socks branded with your logo.
 Create a fun and functional promotional giveaway with both full color print and embroidery options.